-2) Development of a miniaturized Diplexer: solution based on dual port antenna can be of interest.
+2) Development of a miniaturized Diplexer: a solution based on a dual port antenna can be of interest."

-- The identification of the new EWC31 S-band transceiver from Syrlinks by the TU Graz led team in Phase A/B1 has led to significant advantages for the mission as a whole.
-The 60% reduction in volume and power usage achieved in the new design has been exploited to remove the single point failures in the CDF design and to drastically improve the capabilities of the payload.
-In turn this has allowed significantly more of the proposed experiments for the mission to be accepted.
+- The identification of the new EWC31 S-band transceiver from Syrlinks by the TU Graz led the team in Phase A/B1 has led to significant advantages for the mission as a whole.
+The 60% reduction in volume and power usage achieved in the new design has been exploited to remove the single-point failures in the CDF design and to drastically improve the capabilities of the payload.
+In turn, this has allowed significantly more of the proposed experiments for the mission to be accepted.

-- Another fundamental OPS-SAT mission requirement is to be able to change the complete on-board software on a daily basis.
-This has led to the system requirement that uplink rates of a minimum 256 kbit/s are required.
+- Another fundamental OPS-SAT mission requirement is to be able to change the complete onboard software on a daily basis.
+This has led to the system requirement that uplink rates of a minimum of 256 kbit/s are required.
 This is way above the highest uplink rate for normal ESA spacecraft which is 4 kbit/s rising to a maximum of 64 kbit/s in some rare cases.
-This requirement is already driving innovation on the ESA ground segment and presents us with a prime example of the nanosatellite world challenging long standing and accepted limitations in the world of big space.
-This high uplink date rate is supported by the transceiver.
+This requirement is already driving innovation on the ESA ground segment and presents us with a prime example of the nanosatellite world challenging long-standing and accepted limitations in the world of big space.
+This high uplink data rate is supported by the transceiver.

 - OPS-SAT will also carry a camera with an estimated ground resolution of approximately 60 m.
 On-board image processing has been proposed This camera will support both still image and streaming video modes.
 In the latter case, a high downlink data rate is required.
 Such camera experiments will require substantial downlink data rates for which the EWC27 X-band transmitter will be needed, particularly when bearing in mind real-time applications and the short contact times (typically 10 minutes for a ground station pass).